-Perhaps the easiest way to ensure a smooth move is to hire a local removals company, as they will probably have a well-oiled process that is tried and tested.
+Perhaps the easiest way to ensure a smooth move is to hire a local removals company and perhaps also a cheap self-storage unit, as they will probably have a well-oiled process that is tried and tested.
 Be sure to look at online reviews though, as a bad removals company may end up actually adding stress to the process.

 8. Accept that it will be hectic!